jack1232/WebGPU-Step-By-Step/README.md

 I have made a YouTube video that shows the detailed steps on how to update the code examples: https://youtu.be/pfWVH2uaerw

+### Update 2
 The WebGPU API version 0.1.4 combines the swap chain and canvas context into a single interface.
 I created a new YouTube Video that shows how to update the code examples to reflect this change: https://youtu.be/yTkGXYlIjEw

+### Update 3
+Starting from June 28, 2021, Chrome Canary stops supporting the global variables in WGSL shader defined using the let keyword.
+I created a new YouTube Video that shows how to update the code examples to reflect this change: https://youtu.be/NJ-Dr0eeTaU

 ## License